escience-academy/lesson-testing/_episodes/02-assertions.md

 > that arise with floating point arithmetic.
 Using the assert keyword, how could
 > you test whether some value is almost the same as another value?
 >
-> - My package, mynum, provides the number a.
+> - A package, mynum, provides the number a.
 > - Use the `assert` keyword to check whether the number a is greater than 2.
 > - Use the `assert` keyword to check that a is equal to 2 within an error of 0.003.
 {: .callout}